ExistingPerson08/SpellOS/README.md

 Linux with spellforce "preinstalled"

+## Notes

+This require you to own Spellforce: Platinum edition on Steam, cause the game is downloaded from steam on live and first boot.

 ## Installation

 For now iso is not available (this will change soon), but you can rebate from any Fedora Atomic/bootc system with: